Subaru-PFS/pfs_pipe2d/doc/fluxCalibration/content.rst

 One detail to consider is the spectral normalisation of the response function.
 Before dividing the observed flat fields by the mean of the observed flat spectrum, we could fit a function to the observed flat spectrum and normalise the spectrum by that;
+or we could even use a function that is simply unity everywhere.
+In that case,
-then the ratio image would have a much stronger variation as a function of wavelength (e.g., due to the dichroics and the grating blaze) and look much more like the fiber flat image.
+the ratio image would have a much stronger variation as a function of wavelength (e.g., due to the dichroics and the grating blaze) and look much more like the fiber flat image.
 This change in normalisation would be swept up into the :math:`r(\lambda)`,